Breastfeeding Information and Support

 - They are not having enough wet and dirty diapers for their age

-- A health professional is worried that the baby is not growing well
+- A health professional is worried that your baby is not growing well

 - They cannot latch at the breast or do not drink well at the breast

-- A health professional has assessed that breast milk supply is truly low
+- A health professional has assessed that breastmilk supply is low

-- They have been separated from their mother for medical or other reasons
+- You have been separated from your baby for medical or other reasons

 If Supplements are Needed

-Mothers should still try to give as much breastmilk as possible if supplements are needed.
-Breastmilk can be removed by hand or using a double electric breast pump.
-This milk can then be fed to the baby.
-Pasteurized human milk from an accredited milk bank would be the best second choice to a mother’s own milk, however, in Ontario this is only available for hospitalized babies.
+Still try to give as much breastmilk as possible if supplements are needed.
+Breastmilk can be removed by hand expression or using an electric pump.
+This milk can then be fed to your baby.
+If your baby is hospitalized and needs extra milk, ask the hospital staff if pasteurized human milk from an accredited milk bank is an option.

-For a step-by-step guide to hand expression of breastmilk, please see Hand Expression
+For a step-by-step guide to hand expression of breastmilk, see the Hand Expression factsheet.

-For information on how to safely store and use expressed breastmilk, please see Storing expressed breastmilk factsheet.
+For information on how to safely store and use expressed breastmilk, see Storing expressed breastmilk factsheet.